 be intelligent, yet appear cold and shallow.
 If this is what they

-want - no problem - it is a useful state for police, military or emergency personnel at
+want - no problem - it is a useful state for police, military or emergency

 Dissociated people often say that they feel empty or hollow - but under